-The City of Saskatoon is currently recruiting for a variety of permanent, temporary and summer seasonal positions for the upcoming 2022 season.
-With COVID-19, we are committed to safe operations and services for all employees and the public in a way that aligns with our value of Safety.
+The City of Saskatoon is currently recruiting for a variety of permanent, temporary and summer seasonal positions for the upcoming 2023 season.
+We are committed to safe operations and services for all employees and the public in a way that aligns with our value of Safety.
 Therefore, we are proceeding on our best expectations of future programming and services needed while considering the Saskatchewan Public Health guidelines.

 The City of Saskatoon has over 500 seasonal and summer jobs available to help us deliver quality programs and services to Saskatoon residents.
 We have a variety of job opportunities available in the following areas: Parks, Recreation and Community Development, Roadways, Water and Fleet.
 Positions may include Playground Leader, Cashier/Receptionist, Labourers, Building Custodian and Lifeguard.

 As a member of our summer/seasonal team, you are vital to making our vision a reality and creating a memorable and positive summer experience for residents and visitors in Saskatoon.

 We offer an inclusive workplace that embraces diverse backgrounds.
 The City of Saskatoon is proud to be an Employment Equity Partner with the Saskatchewan Human Rights Commission (SHRC) and we continue to make progress towards having a workforce that represents Saskatchewan’s population.

 Join our team!
 All available seasonal and summer positions are posted to current employment opportunities.

 - Summer jobs are temporary positions that have set start and end dates.
 Perfect for those who are looking for short term employment through the summer months while building on their work experience.